adhr1t/rain_pred_proj/README.md

 # Model Building
 The first thing I did was split the data into train and test sets with a test size of 20%.

 I used three different models and evaluated them with Accuracy and Area Under Curve.
+I trained the models on Normalized variables.

 The models I tried:
   *   **Logistic Regression:** Benchmark for the model